Lessons learned in student government

 Whom to vote for is your prerogative, and I won't try to sway you one way or another.
 I would like to encourage you to get to know every single one of the candidates for your own information and peace of mind.
 Reach out to them, if that would give you more confidence about your decision on whom to elect.
 Meanwhile, if you have any questions for me, I am available via email, text, or through one of the social media channels linked on my website.
 If you are a candidate, who would like to ask me about my experiences this past year, or have any questions about being part of HESA, please feel free to get in touch.

 You have until 12:00 p.m.
 ET on Sunday, April 30th, to make up your mind.
 Frankly, I don't care if you write in my name or not.
 [EDIT: After re-reading that, I realized that my words might be misconstrued as those of an ungrateful child; I apologize.
 Of course, I would be delighted and grateful, if you do write me in for a director position.
 But, I will be just as happy to honor whatever the student body ultimately decides.]
-What I do care about is that you cast your vote for those whom you sincerely believe have the potential to make a difference, and for those whom you know can help make your academic and personal journey at Harvard delightful and extraordinary.
+What I do care about is that you cast your vote for those whom you know have the potential to make a difference.
+Vote for those whom you sincerely believe can help make your academic and personal journey at Harvard delightful, extraordinary, and unforgettable.